Adaptive Non-Uniform Sampling of Bandlimited Signals via Algorithm-Encoder Co-Design: Adaptive Non-Uniform Sampling Approach

-Unlike the upper bound in a conventional IF-TEM, which is given by $\Delta/(b-c)$ and remains constant across firing intervals, the bound in~\eqref{eq:upper_Tn_bound} varies with $n$.
-By equating this bound to the local convergence condition in~\eqref{eq:the_inequality2}, we obtain signal-dependent time encodings that enable perfect reconstruction.
+Unlike the conventional IF-TEM upper bound $\Delta/(b-c)$, which is constant across intervals, the bound in \eqref{eq:upper_Tn_bound} varies with $n$.
+By designing $b_n$ and $\Delta_n$ so that the right-hand side of \eqref{eq:upper_Tn_bound} is bounded by the right-hand side of \eqref{eq:the_inequality2}, we ensure that the sampling intervals satisfy the local convergence condition of Corollary~\ref{cor:local-gap}.

-The following theorem summarizes the first main result of this section. \begin{theorem} Let $ f(t) \in \mathcal{B}_{\Omega_0, c}$ be a bandlimited signal.
-Consider a variable-bias-threshold IF-TEM sampling as shown in Fig.~\ref{fig:general-TEM}.
-The signal can be perfectly reconstructed from the time encodings $\{t_n\}$ generated by the approach, provided that the bias and thresholds are chosen as follows:

-where $\alpha \in (0,1)$ and $\beta > 0$ are user-defined positive scalars. \end{theorem} \begin{proof} To prove the theorem, let us first focus on the minimum value of the bias $b_n(t)$.
-Since $e_n(t)$ is monotonically increasing, the bias is a decreasing function, and its minimum value occurs at $t = t_{n+1}$.
-Hence, $b_{n, \min} = c + \frac{1}{\sqrt{\alpha E_n}}.$ Next, consider the upper bound on $T_n$ in \eqref{eq:upper_Tn_bound}.
-For the choices of bias and threshold, the bound is given as

-where the last inequality stems from the fact that $D_n + \beta E_n > D_n$, and $0 < \alpha < 1$.
-Hence, the proposed sampling scheme results in signal-variation-dependent encodings that also satisfy the desired condition for the iterative algorithm to converge. \end{proof}